tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 ##### Returns:

-  A string: the name of the variable that will be used or was used by the `ExponentialMovingAverage class` to hold the moving average of `var`.
+  A string: The name of the variable that will be used or was used by the `ExponentialMovingAverage class` to hold the moving average of `var`.